wvwwvwwv/scalable-concurrent-containers/README.md

 #### Resize: lock-free

 Resizing of the container is totally non-blocking and lock-free; resizing does not block any other read/write access to the container or resizing attempts. _Resizing is analogous to pushing a new bucket array into a lock-free stack_.
-Each individual entry in the old bucket array will be incrementally relocated to the new bucket array on future access to the container, and the old bucket array gets dropped when it becomes empty.
+Each individual entry in the old bucket array will be incrementally relocated to the new bucket array on future access to the container, and the old bucket array gets dropped eventually when it becomes empty.

 ### Examples

-A unique key can be inserted along with its corresponding value.
+An entry can be inserted if the key is unique.
 The inserted entry can be updated, read, and removed synchronously or asynchronously.

 ```rust
 use scc::HashMap;